 Boiling

-Can't find a potato alternative?
+If you can't find a potato alternative

 Potatoes contain ‘resistant starch’.
 That means when they are cooked and refrigerated (or frozen), some of the starch undergoes a change that becomes resistant to digestion.
 After potatoes are cooked and refrigerated for 24 hours or more, up to about 4-5% of the starch may become ‘resistant starch’.
 Check out this great article about resistant starch.

-Making colcannon is so easy – it requires just a few steps:
+Making colcannon is so easy – it requires just a few steps.

 Colcannon with rutabaga is a perfect keto side dish that can take the place of mashed potatoes or mashed cauliflower at any meal, any time of year.